CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/mohive.md

 ### Author web application requirements

-Processor | Intel® Pentium IV or better
-RAM | 2 GB (4GB prefered, depending on the OS)
-Screen resolution | 1280x800 or higher recommended Sound card | Recommended
+Screen resolution | 1280x800 or higher recommended Sound card | Recommended (speakers/headphones are required for most content) Processor | Intel® Pentium IV or better
-Operating system | Microsoft Windows XP, Vista, Seven, 8 (Desktop mode only, Tablet mode is not supported), 8.1, 10, Apple macOS (10.4+)
+RAM | 2 GB (4GB prefered, depending on the OS) Operating system | Microsoft Windows XP, Vista, Seven, 8 (Desktop mode only, Tablet mode is not supported), 8.1, 10, Apple macOS (10.4+)
-Browser | Internet Explorer 8 or higher (with latest minor release), Mozilla Firefox (latest version), Google Chrome (latest version), Apple Safari (latest version)
+Web browser | Internet Explorer 8 or higher (with latest minor release), Mozilla Firefox (latest version), Google Chrome (latest version), Apple Safari (latest version)
-Adobe Flash | latest version
+Adobe Flash | Latest version
 Popup blocker | Disabled
-Cookies | enabled
+Cookies | Enabled

 **Adobe will stop updating and distributing the Adobe Flash Player, used by the Mohive authoring platform at the end of 2020.
 This will not affect content created in Mohive in Multi-devices mode.